strongio/evolutionary-optimization/README.md

 ### Dimensionality

 Black-box optimization algorithms are lightweight but, by nature, they are not capable of dealing with huge parameter dimensions.
 In cases where function formulation can easily be scaled to have hundreds, thousands, or even more parameters, black-box optimizations would not work.
 For instance, topic modeling, structure analysis, and DNN, are in this category.
-Rigorous optimization approaches that make use of the derivatives should be considered, such as back propagation combined with gradient descent for DNN and quadratic programming in structure analysis.
+Rigorous optimization approaches that make use of the derivatives should be considered, such as back propagation and gradient descent for DNN and quadratic programming in structure analysis.
 If derivatives are unattainable, then sampling techniques such as MCMC could be a possibility.

 ### Constraints

 All test functions used in this discussion are unconstrained.
-The optimization method in `evolutionary-optimization` are created to work with unconstrained problems.
+The optimization methods in `evolutionary-optimization` are created to work with unconstrained problems.
 This does not mean that these optimizers are incompatible with all constraints.
 For example, a simple approach to incorporate range constraints is by assigning dis-favorable value, e.g. negative infinity, in the objective function when parameters are out of bounds.
-This, however, is a relatively dangerous maneuver and often require extra care during parameter initialization, otherwise optimizers may stuck in a "death" zone and never recover.
+This, however, is a relatively dangerous maneuver and often requires extra care during parameter initialization, otherwise optimizers may stuck in a "death" zone and never recover.

 ## Summary